C

 Useful Functions

-| Convert a |
+Convert a string

 Memory Segments